-El Camino College urges the campus community to report crime and other emergencies directly to the Campus Police Department at 310-660-3100 or "9-1-1" without delay.
+El Camino College urges the campus community to report crime and other emergencies directly to the Campus Police Department at 310-660-3100 (non-emergencies) or "9-1-1" without delay.
 Some individuals may prefer to report crimes to College employees or offices other than the Campus Police Department.
 Therefore, the Clery Act recognizes certain college officials and offices as being a "Campus Security Authority" (CSA).
 The Clery Act defines a CSA as being an "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."
-An official's job function not job title determines if they are a CSA.
+An official's job function determines if they are a CSA.
 El Camino College CSAs are provided training in order to help them understand their role in ensuring campus crime awareness.

 El Camino College requires that any CSA who becomes aware of a Clery Act crime in reportable geography immediately report the incident to the Campus Police Department in an accurate and timely manner.
-CSA reports should be detailed and complete so Campus Police is able to investigate the information to determine if a timely warning (safety advisory) needs to be issued, to avoid double counting crime statistics for the Annual Security Report, and to provide victims' rights information when applicable.
+CSA reports should be detailed and complete to assist the college in investigating the information to determine if timely warnings (safety advisories) need to be issued, to include the incident in the Daily Crime Log, and to include in the college's annual crime statistics.
 Moreover, CSAs should make good faith efforts to ensure that Clery Act crime reports are valid and credible.

-Campus Security Authorities may report crimes directly to the Campus Police Department, online via the Campus Security Authority Reporting Form at https://cm.maxient.com/reportingform.php?ElCaminoCollege&layout_id=2.
-Reports may be submitted without identifying information for the victim.
+Campus Security Authorities may report crimes directly to the Campus Police Department or online via the Campus Security Authority Reporting Form at www.elcamino.edu/clerycsareporting.
+If a victim does not want a report to go further than notification to the CSA, the CSA may explain that they may be required to submit the information for statistical purposes, but it can be submitted without identifying the victim.